 Motorola recently delivered the Android 8.0 Oreo update to its lineup of smartphones.
 And while most owners are looking ahead to Android Pie, some are only just now getting Oreo.
 Here we’ll go over everything Moto owners need to know.
-This is the latest info about updates to the Moto Z2 Force, Moto G4, X4, G5, and more.
-Including new beta tests and the upcoming Moto Z upgrade.
+This is the latest info about updates to the Moto Z, Moto Z2 Force, Moto G4, X4, G5, and more.

-In total, Motorola confirmed Android O for 10 of its most popular smartphones.
-Additionally, that announcement is very telling as to what devices might not get an update.
-That said, we have a pretty good idea of what to expect as 2018 continues.
+In total, Motorola confirmed Android O for 10 of its most popular smartphones last year.
+Additionally, that announcement also explains what devices might not get an update.
+That said, we have a pretty good idea of what to expect as summer nears.
 Here are all the details we have thus far, recent updates, and the latest Moto Oreo news.

 Motorola Android 8.0 Oreo Updates

 On the official Motorola Blog, the company debuted a list of 10 devices that will get Android 8.0 Oreo first.
 These are the phones that will get priority, but that doesn’t mean others won’t get added at a later date.

 - Moto Z Droid